LudovicaLV/LudovicaLV.github.io/TOMACS/index.md

 - Download [zip](https://github.com/LudovicaLV/EvacuationRoutes_Analysis/releases/download/V0.1beta/safeRouteRel.zip) file.

-- Run java -jar safeRouteRel.jar
+- Run java -jar safeRoute.jar

 - The output will show the number of runs needed to satisfy each requirement.
 The MATLAB file AnalysisPlot.m can be used to visualize the output of the TSTL analysis at the given time point, inserting the correct file name, which will depend on the number of runs needed for each requirement (safeRoute_n.txt, where n is the number of runs, can be found in the first line of the MATLAB code).